peerf-eco/EcoDocs/components/README.md

 1. clone the repository and create branch with your component name, like `add/ComponentName`
 2. add new folder inside `components/` named with your component unique CID (Component ID) in UGUID format.
 If folder exists contact repository maintainers (PeerF)
-3. Use ISO notation for language of the documents: de - Germain, en - English, fr - France, ru for Russian, etc and create a document unique code in `ESPD` format (see reference below); add that number to all documents being added, as a new line under the header, like:
+3. Use ISO notation for language of the documents: de - Germain, en - English, fr - France, ru for Russian, etc and create a document unique code in `USPD` format (see reference below); add that number to all documents being added, as a new line under the header, like:
-`ESPD: Your_ESPD` (see generation guide below)
+`USPD: Your_USPD` (see generation guide below)
-4. save document in `.fodt` (Flat ODF Format) under name `Your_ESPD_number.fodt` and place into corresponding language subfolders (use LibraOffice or similar editor to SaveAs `.fodt`)
+4. save document in `.fodt` (Flat ODF Format) under name `Your_USPD_number.fodt` and place into corresponding language subfolders (use LibraOffice or similar editor to SaveAs `.fodt`)
 5. create commit with message, like: `new ComponentName spec is added, in EN language`
 6. create GitHub pull request